-The Expanded Functions course is designed to help you prepare for the Dental Assisting National Board’s (DANB’s) exam on expanded functions.
+The Expanded Functions home study course is designed to prepare you for the Dental Assisting National Board’s (DANB’s) exam on expanded functions.
 All of the expanded functions that can be performed by a Registered Dental Assistant (RDA) will be covered in this course.

 Some of the subjects that will be covered include rubber dams, retraction cords, construction of temporary crowns, cementation and cement removal, periodontal dressing, matrix placement, pit and fissure sealants, and topical fluoride.